versionone/openAgile/VersionOne/Artifacts/TeamKanbanBoard.md

 ## Lanes

+The lanes follow this basic flow:

+> Unprioritized -> Prioritized -> In Dev -> Ready for Test -> In Test -> Ready for UAT -> In UAT -> Ready for Delivery?

+**NOTE:** Cool kids beware: this is not about "throwing things over the wall", it's about being able to see where things are relative to their delivery state, period.

 ### 0 - Unprioritized

 All cards enter the board as unprioritized work.
 Cards may be entered by anyone, though usually they are entered in collaboration with the Product Owner.